imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="deletelistcontactsbulk"></a>
 # **DeleteListContactsBulk**
-> void DeleteListContactsBulk (DeleteListContactsBulkInputObject deleteListContactsBulkInputObject, int? id, bool? xIgnoreNullValues = null)
+> void DeleteListContactsBulk (DeleteListContactsBulkInputObject deleteListContactsBulkInputObject, int? id)

 Delete contact from list by given ID(s) or all contacts from list.